Perturbation theory: Prototypical example

 The earliest use of what would now be called perturbation theory was to deal with the otherwise unsolvable mathematical problems of celestial mechanics: for example the orbit of the Moon, which moves noticeably differently from a simple Keplerian ellipse because of the competing gravitation of the Earth and the Sun.

 Perturbation methods start with a simplified form of the original problem, which is simple enough to be solved exactly.
 In celestial mechanics, this is usually a Keplerian ellipse.
 Under Newtonian gravity, an ellipse is exactly correct when there are only two gravitating bodies (say, the Earth and the Moon) but not quite correct when there are three or more objects (say, the Earth, Moon, Sun, and the rest of the Solar System) and not quite correct when the gravitational interaction is stated using formulations from general relativity.

 Perturbative expansion

-Keeping the above example in mind, one follows a general recipe to obtain the perturbation series.
-The perturbative expansion is created by adding successive corrections to the simplified problem.
+Keeping the above example in mind, one computes a perturbative expansion by adding successive corrections to the solution.
 The corrections are obtained by forcing consistency between the unperturbed solution, and the equations describing the system in full.
-Write $\ D$ for this collection of equations; that is, let the symbol $\ D$ stand in for the problem to be solved.
-Quite often, these are differential equations, thus, the letter "D".
+Write $D$ for the collection of equations to be solved, often differential equations.